 Bake the Dish

-Set the pork chops aside and add the saurkraut to the dutch oven.
+Set the pork chops aside and add the saurkraut to the hot dutch oven.
 With a wooden spoon, gently scrape the bottom to deglaze it.
-Add the potatoes and then lay the pork chops on top.
+Add the potatoes and apples and then lay the pork chops on top.
 Sprinkle the caraway seeds.

 Cover and bake in the oven for one hour.
 Remove the dutch oven, allow to cool slightly, and serve!